Richardson’s Late Goal Completes No. 8 Terps Thrilling 3-2 Comeback Win Over Rutgers

 - 5: The number of goals Johnston now holds this season, the most on the team.

-- 7: The number of consecutive matches Maryland has gone without suffering a defeat.
+- 7: The number of consecutive matches Maryland has gone without suffering a defeat, their longest streak since 2018, when they ended the season with seven matches unbeaten to win the national championship.

 Up Next